edgarbezares/weather-app/README.md

 # or
 bun dev
 ```
+This will run the development server.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Too see it, open [http://localhost:3000](http://localhost:3000) with your favourite browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `app/page.client.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.